spotinst/help/src/docs/ocean/cluster-overview-tab.md

 This tab displays:

 *   Scaled-down nodes: If one or more nodes have been scaled down, the number of scaled-down nodes appears.
 Click to view the number of nodes scaled down in the selected time range in the Bin Packing window.
-A table entry for each scaled-down node is listed with the following details:
+An entry for each scaled-down node is listed with these details:

     *   Instance ID.
     *   VNG: You can click on the link for a listed VNG to display your custom VNG details.
     *   Lifecycle.
     *   Savings %.
     *   Scale down timestamp.

 *   Resource savings from bin packing in the following units:

     *   CPU resources saved in vCPU Hours.
     *   Memory resources saved in GiB Hours.
     *   GPU resources saved in GPU Hours.

 ### Ocean Savings from Reverting to a Lower Cost Node